 The preparation of the consolidated financial statements requires our management to make judgements, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the consolidated financial statements, as well as the reported amounts of revenues and expenses for the period reported.
 We also require management to exercise its judgement in applying our accounting policies.
-The areas involving a high degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements.
+The areas involving a high degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed below.
+Actual results could differ from those estimates.
 We report changes to our estimates in the period in which they are identified.